JakobMiksch/vue-ol-comp/README.md

 ## Assumptions

 - the application uses only one map instance.
-And the map instance has only one vie instance connected it.
+And the map instance has only one instance connected it.
 While in theory, with OpenLayers you can have multiple map and view instances in the same application, this feature is rarely used.

 ## Goals